-This information is for the lead contact at organisations involved in piloting the Jisc Digital discovery tool from January to May 2018.
+This information is for the lead contact at organisations involved in piloting the Jisc Digital discovery tool from January to May 2018 (staff and student versions).

-When communicating about the discovery tool it is important that staff and students understand:
+When communicating about the discovery tool please help staff and students to understand:

 - their participation is intended to support their personal development

 - their responses are private and will not be made available to anyone else – though individuals may choose to share them